Latvian Prime Minister Krisjanis Karins set to benefit from hardline stance on Ukraine war

 In all, 37% of people said in the poll they would “definitely” vote, 33% said they would “probably vote”, 13% said they would “probably not vote” and 10% said they would “definitely not vote”.
 7% were unable even to decide on this question.

 “A prominent trend seems to be general reluctance for potential voters to vote.
 They are disappointed in the government and tired of its promises.
-Anger and resentment about mandatory vaccination, economic instability, and the government’s incapability to deal with it are just few of the most common ones.
+Anger and resentment about mandatory vaccination, economic instability and the government’s incapability to deal with it are just few of the most common ones.
 It is important to mention the ruling coalition parties’ use of national television and other means of mass media to deliver their hidden campaigns, although opposition parties are banned from doing so,” concluded Petravica.